YochevedRot/live-healthy/README.md

 dotnet restore
 dotnet build
 ```
-Create a .env file inside the server directory and add your GPT key:
+Create a your GPT key and store it in Enviroment Variables:
 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```